Dom2789/openweather_api/README.md

-Pyhton implementation to connect to https://openweathermap.org/forecast5
+Pyhton implementation to connect to API of https://openweathermap.org/